 - 60 ml of water

 - Begin by measuring out all your ingredients, and putting a pot of salted water on the stove to boil.

 - Sift the flour, and mix in the salt.
-Crack the eggs into the flour and then add all 60ml of water.
+Add the eggs and then add all 60ml of the water.
 Mix really well with a wooden spoon until the dough reaches a smooth, yet slightly runny consistency.
-If the dough is to dry add slightly more water until the dough reaches the desired consistency.
+If the dough is too dry add slightly more water until the dough reaches a thick batter-like consistency.

-- Using a colander, perforated pan or spatzlehobel, push the dough into the boiling water, creating mini spaetzle noodles.
+- Using a perforated pan or spätzlehobel, push the dough into the boiling water, creating mini Käsespätzle.
 The noodles are done when they float to the surface.